 \section{Conclusion}

 We introduced a human-centered autonomy framework tailored to UAS deployed in dynamic and uncertain environments, particularly in SAR missions.
 Our approach hinges on inferring geospatial context and operator preferences using minimal operator inputs to guide a probabilistic target search policy.
-We take an operator's priority definition, spatial semantic observations over ad-hoc geographical areas, and waypoints as input, which provide valuable context of the operator's mental model.
+An operator defines priorities, spatial semantic observations over ad-hoc geographical areas, and waypoints as inputs, which provide valuable context of the operator's mental model.
 The system infers a reward function from these inputs and plans online using this reward signal and its own belief about target location.
-We proved effective alignment of inferred and true operator preferences through a spatial error metric and feature ranking.
+Effective alignment of inferred and true operator preferences is proved through a spatial error metric and feature ranking.
 Simulated Monte Carlo trials revealed that our inference and planning pipeline significantly outperforms an operational baseline in both target localization and reward accumulation.

-While we focus our application on SAR, the ability to estimate an operator’s geospatial preferences for guided planning shows promise in enabling expert-directed autonomy in any data-driven environment.
+While our application focuses on SAR, the ability to estimate an operator’s geospatial preferences for guided planning shows promise in enabling expert-directed autonomy in any data-driven environment.
 However, our method is limited to areas with mapped geography.
 Future work will seek ways to address this limitation, such as incorporating online aerial perception techniques, and deploying fielded hardware experiments with vehicle and interface integration.